 Naples Zoo Conservation Projects You're Helping

 Because Naples Zoo is not funded by taxes, it's your visits, membership, and donations that fund the care of the flora and fauna here in the gardens as well as around the world!
-The red icons on the map below to show Naples Zoo's recent conservation projects around the world.
+The red icons on the map below show some of Naples Zoo's recent conservation projects around the world.
+In 2015, Naples Zoo was able to dedicate over half a million dollars to field conservation efforts to help animals in the wild.

 And What You Can Do